Dr. Nithya Ramakrishnan

 We used concepts based on Graph theory, Statistics and Information theory for analysis of biological datasets.
 Using mathematical principles obtained from the above listed areas, we develop efficient techniques for unsupervised bioinformatic approaches such as clustering and feature selection for genomic / epigenetic datasets.

 We model the epigenetic factors associated with gene expression regulation such as DNA methylation, histone Post Translational modifications and their relationships using Information theory.
-We develop deep learning models based on the above measures and data to predict expression of genes.
+We also employ deep learning models based on the above data and data to predict expression of genes.
+Using measures from Information theory, we interpret the Deep Learning models (towards Explainable AI)

 Collaborators

-- Dr. Tobias Karakach and Dr. Shashi Gujar – Dalhousie University, Canada.
+2. Prof. Tobias Karakach and Prof. Shashi Gujar – Dalhousie University, Canada.

 Publications